murchandamus/bips/bip-update-process.md

 [^comments]: **Why were comments, Comments-URI, and Comment-Summary removed from the process?**
     The comments feature saw insignificant adoption.
 Few BIPs received any comments and barely any more than two with only a handful of contributors commenting at all.
-This led to many situations in which one or two comments ended up sourcing the comment summary.
+This led to many situations in which one or two comments ended up dominating the comment summary.
 While some of those comments may have been representative of broadly held opinions, it also overstated the importance of individual comments directly in the Preamble of BIPs.
 As collecting feedback in this accessible fashion failed, the new process puts the onus back on the audience to make their own evaluation.
 [^layer]: **Why is the layer header now permitted for other BIP types?**